Skip to main content

 Card vs. part card

 They sit on the same screen but do different jobs.
+A part card is not standalone text.

 Which card it’s in changes its meaning.